What are the most common data scientist interview questions, and what kinds of answers are hiring managers looking for? Find out in this guide.

 Remember: statistics questions are good for proving your mathematical and problem-solving skills.
 How can you best show them off?

-3. Programming interview questions
+3. Data scientist interview questions focusing on programming

 Programming is a fundamental skill for any data scientist.
 At the very least, you’ll have to show advanced knowledge of Excel and languages like Python, R, and SQL.
 Questions around programming are designed to test your practical skills.
 They might include: